have-no-clue-what-im-doing/Broderic_Blog/content/about.md

 *November 2018 - May 2019*

 An independent cell phone repair shop, as the name suggests.
 I repaired iPhones, iPads, Androids, and laptops.
 I pretty much had to train myself on everything.
 My boss would hand me a phone and I'd just have to pull up a YouTube video to make sure I was doing the repair correctly.
 The job was definitely stressful at times.
-Not only was it easy to mess up the repair, but this was also someone else's phone I was repairing.
-So, if anything went wrong I'd have to let them know and then deal with an angry customer and boss.
-Luckily that only ever happened once.
+Not a fun experience performing a repair with no prior training.

 ---